SMOKY MOUNTAIN RAILROAD

 In addition to passengers, the train serviced multiple Smoky Mountain-based industries including lumber companies and the Stokely Brothers Canning Company.

 Tracks ran through Sevierville past Pigeon Forge and halfway to Gatlinburg, but never reached Newfound Gap as originally planned.
 Though no tracks remain in place today, some of the original tracks that have long been buried under Bruce Street in Historic Downtown Sevierville are being excavated.

 “One reason this exhibit is important is that there’s so little left to see,” says McMahan.
 For example, neither of the two original stations, built in 1910 and 1916, remain standing.
-“It’s an obscure part of history that ended 58 years ago, so few people have firsthand memories of it.”
-It is possible to see one lingering train car (#107), however: It stands at the Pigeon Forge entrance to Dollywood (turn left onto Dollywood Lane from the Parkway).
+“It’s an obscure part of history that ended 58 decades ago, so few people have firsthand memories of it.”
+Even though the train hasn't run for many years, a renewed interest in the Sevierville, Knoxville & Eastern was sparked by historic downtown Sevierville's recently completed streetscape renovations.
+The new downtown design incorporates replica rails that run the length of Bruce Street, as well as public art created from original portions of the train's track.
+It is also possible to see one lingering train car (#107), however: It stands at the Pigeon Forge entrance to Dollywood (turn left onto Dollywood Lane from the Parkway).